 Future Outlook and Forward-Looking Information

-Information set forth in this press release contains estimates and forward-looking statements and are made as of August 8, 2013, including production levels and product mix, impact of operating expenses and estimated cash flows on forecast net debt levels, identification of new projects and drilling results.
-These forward-looking statements are subject to the corporate directives mentioned herein and based on assumptions as of that date and the reader should refer to the forward-looking statements section disclosed in June 30, 2013 Management Discussion and Analysis and the most recent Annual Information Form as filed on SEDAR.
-By their nature, estimates and forward-looking statements are subject to numerous risks and uncertainties, some of which are beyond Angle's control, including the impact of reservoir quality, decline rates, volatility of commodity prices, drilling techniques, costs of third party services, general economic conditions, industry conditions, environmental risks, competition and interest from other industry participants, the lack of availability of qualified personnel or management, ability to access sufficient capital, the outcome of the previously announced strategic alternative process, including the failure to realize the benefits from or failure to complete a transaction pursuant to the strategic alternatives process and the ability to identify and consummate business opportunities.
+Information set forth in this press release contains estimates and forward-looking statements and are made as of November 6, 2013, including production levels and product mix, impact of operating expenses and estimated cash flows on forecast net debt levels, identification of new projects and drilling results.
+These forward-looking statements are based on assumptions as of that date and the reader should refer to the forward-looking statements section disclosed in September 30, 2013 Management Discussion and Analysis and the most recent Annual Information Form as filed on SEDAR.
+By their nature, estimates and forward-looking statements are subject to numerous risks and uncertainties, some of which are beyond Angle's control, including, among other things, timing of the Company's and Bellatrix's securityholder meetings and the timing and completion of the transaction, impact of reservoir quality, decline rates, volatility of commodity prices, drilling techniques, costs of third party services, general economic conditions, industry conditions, environmental risks, competition and interest from other industry participants, the lack of availability of qualified personnel or management, ability to access sufficient capital, the timely receipt of required court and regulatory approval and satisfaction of other closing conditions in all material respects in accordance with the terms of the Arrangement Agreement and the ability to identify and consummate business opportunities.

 New factors emerge from time to time, and it is not possible for Management to predict all of such factors and to assess in advance the impact of each such factor on the Company's business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statement.
 The impact of any one factor on a particular forward-looking statement is not determinable with certainty as such factors are dependent upon other factors, and the Company's course of action would depend upon its assessment of the future considering all information then available.